-The Owner-Occupied Payment Agreement program allows homeowners to make affordable monthly payments on property taxes that are past due.
+The Owner-Occupied Payment Agreement (OOPA) program allows homeowners to make affordable monthly payments on property taxes that are past due.
 To be eligible, you must live in the home that you own.
 To stay eligible, you’re required to pay all new property taxes as they become due.

 Your monthly payment will be at least $25.

 There are two ways that the monthly payment amounts can be determined.

 Option 1: A set amount based on your household income

 With this option, the monthly payments are a percentage of your monthly household income.
 Depending on what your monthly income is, you’ll be asked to pay 5%, 8%, or 10% towards your Real Estate Tax bill.
 Household income and family size fall into four tiers.
 If your income falls into tiers 2-4 you’re also eligible to have a percentage of interest or penalties for late payment waived.